vkcode7/cpp/FAQs.md

 ```

 ### using
-using simplifies the syntax for defining function pointers, and function objects.
-Can NOT be used with lambdas.
+<mark>using simplifies the syntax for defining function pointers, and function objects.
+Can NOT be used with lambdas.</mark>
 ```c++
 #include <iostream>
 #include <functional> // Include this header for std::function